waynehoover/knowledge/now.md

 # now

-I'm currently in northern San Diego county. 🏄
+I'm currently in the Rainbow State 🌈 working as a freelance software developer.

-Currently working remotely as a senior software engineer.
+If you need help with your website or application let me know I would love to help. 😃